t-0-m-1-3/netcom-react/api-example/README.md

 ### Use React Hooks to Fetch Some Jokes
 ---

 With the release of React 16.8, you can now use hooks to make your code components a little simpler.
-It’s not totally necessary, but, why not?
-In your src/App.js, change the App component from a class to a function.
+It’s not necessary, but, why not?
+In your `src/App.js`, change the `App` component from a class to a function.
 The default looks something like this:

 ```javascript